apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 All Heron Tracker endpoints return a JSON object with the following information:

 * `status` -- One of the following: `success`, `failure`.
-* `executiontime` -- The time it took to return the HTTP result, in seconds.
+* `executiontime` -- The time taken to return the HTTP result, in seconds.
 * `message` -- Some endpoints return special messages in this field for certain requests.
 Often, this field will be an empty string.
 A `failure` status will always have a message.